nidve01/bootstrap/README-postInstall.md

 #### Target Endpoint

-The target endpoint is used to deploy your built project containers to the target environment (E.g. QA/Sandbox etc)
+The target endpoint is used to deploy your built project containers to the target environment (Ex: QA, Sandbox, etc.)

-Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url)
+Open the qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default)
-1. Login to app with your github credentials
+1. Login to app with your GitHub credentials
-2. Open the Menu --> Endpoints --> New
+2. Open the left navigation menu --> Endpoints --> New
-3. Enter the below details and save
+3. Enter the below details and save:
 ```
 Name: "MinikubeSandbox"
 URL: https://xxx.xxx.xx.xxx:xxxx (refer to minikube_registration_info.sh console output for 'Endpoint IP address')